The total gain or loss (as a percentage) that an investment realises over a given time period.

 When the share price is lower than the Net Asset Value (NAV), it is referred to as trading at a discount.
 The discount is expressed as a percentage of the Net Asset Value.

-Income paid to shareholders by the company they invest in.
+Regular income paid to shareholders by the company they invest in.
+Typically, it is taken from the profit or cash reserves of the company.

 The annual dividend income per share received from a company divided by its current share price.
 Put simply - how much income you're getting out of the company for the capital you've got locked up in it.